brianhigh/research-computing/Resource_Management_Script.md

 Resource Management
 ========================================================

 Resource management to some is a dark art.
 At it's core, is the process of capacity planning.
-Capacity planninc involves determining the amount CPU, RAM, and Disk your information processing needs.
+Capacity planning involves determining the amount CPU, RAM, and Disk your information processing needs.
 To achieve effeicient resource utilization, you may need to optimize your work flow, and potentially leverage technologies like parallel processing.
 In order to ensure you are effectively using your computing capacity, you'll need to monitor your resource utilization at points throughout your work.

 System Resources
 ========================================================